noxthot/ss22_julia_workshop/pages/datascience/datasets.md

 We are mainly interested in `features` where we find the $28 \times 28$ images of handwritten digits and at `targets` where we find the according labels.
 The `split` tells at which part of the data set we are looking.
 Especially for supervised learning we need a way to test our model with previously unseen data.
 So usually - in the context of supervised learning - data sets are split into two parts: a *training data set* which is used for training or fitting a model and a *test data set* which is used to evaluate the quality of the model.
 For some algorithms, we often introduce a third data split: a *validation data set* which is used to evaluate a model while tuning hyper parameters or to stop training before running into overfitting.
 But for this course, we will stick to training and test data set.
 The manual also states that `MNIST()` is setting `split` to `:train` by default.

 \exercise{Also load the test data set from MNIST into Julia.
-How many trainings images and how many test images do we have in our data set?}
+How many trainings images and how many test images do we have in our data set?

 \solution{
 ```julia-repl